 There is a tremendous TV2 Denmark video that emphasizes what we have in common, and once we become aware of what makes us more alike than different, we can start to break down barriers and build bridges.
 Beware, have a tissue on hand.

 Labelling attempts to define us

 Labels attempt to define us.
-Allowing people to authentically reveal themselves will remove us from boxes, and allow us to celebrate our unique differences.
+Allowing people to authentically reveal themselves will remove us from boxes, and allow us to celebrate our ever-changing unique differences.
 When interviewing Ela Gandhi, she shared a perspective on the world that we all can embrace: